avbel/nodemailer-mailgunapi-transport/README.md

 ## Extra

 Also this mailgun api transport contains some usefull functions to register routes to forward email messages from addresses like "reply-{ID}@your-domain.com" to your urls (you can pass extracted ID as url param '\1', i.e. like https://my-domain/emailCallback/\1).
+Read [here](http://documentation.mailgun.com/user_manual.html#routes) more about mailgun routes.

 ```
 var transport = mailgunApiTransport({apiKey: "MAILGUN_API_KEY"});